microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgGroupEvent.md

 		}
 	)
 }
-New-MgGroupEvent -GroupId $groupId -BodyParameter $params
+New-MgBetaGroupEvent -GroupId $groupId -BodyParameter $params
 ```

-This example shows how to use the New-MgGroupEvent Cmdlet.
+This example shows how to use the New-MgBetaGroupEvent Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS